Paul Castellano: Mob life

-Castellano joined the Mangano family in the 1940s and eventually became a caporegime (capo, or captain) under Albert Anastasia, the successor to original boss Vincent Mangano.
-In 1957, after Anastasia's murder and Gambino's elevation to boss, Castellano attended the abortive Apalachin meeting in Apalachin, New York.
-When the New York State Police raided the meeting, Castellano was one of 61 high-ranking mobsters arrested.
+Castellano joined the Mangano family in the 1940s.
+After Gambino was elevated to boss following the 1957 murder of his predecessor, Albert Anastasia, Castellano eventually rose to the rank of caporegime (captain).
+Soon afterward, Castellano attended the Apalachin meeting in Apalachin, New York, which ended with his arrest alongside 60 other high-ranking mobsters by the New York State Police.
 Refusing to answer grand jury questions about the meeting, Castellano spent a year in prison on contempt charges.
-On January 13, 1960, Castellano was sentenced to five years in prison for conspiracy to withhold information.
+On January 13, 1960, he was sentenced to five years in prison for conspiracy to withhold information.
 However, in November 1960, Castellano's conviction was reversed on appeal.

-Castellano identified more as a businessman than a criminal, taking over non-legitimate businesses and converting them to legitimate enterprises.
-However, his businesses, and those of his sons, still benefitted from their mob ties.
+Castellano identified more as a businessman than a criminal, taking over non-legitimate entities and converting them to legitimate enterprises.
+However, his businesses, and those of his sons, still benefitted from ties to organized crime.
 In his early years, Castellano used his butcher's training to launch Dial Poultry, a poultry distribution business that once supplied 300 butchers in New York City.
 Castellano used intimidation tactics to force his customers, which included supermarket chains Key Food and Waldbaum's, to buy Dial's products.

-As Castellano became more powerful in the Gambino family, he started to make large amounts of money from concrete in the construction industry.
-His son Philip was the president of Scara-Mix Concrete Corporation, which exercised a near monopoly on the concrete supply in Staten Island.
-Castellano handled Gambino interests in the "Concrete Club," a club of contractors selected by The Commission, the mob's ruling body, to handle contracts between $2 million and $15 million.
-In return, the contractors gave a two-percent kickback of the contract value to The Commission.
+As Castellano became more powerful in the Gambino family, he started to make large amounts of money from supplying concrete to New York's construction industry.
+His son Philip was the president of the Scara-Mix Concrete Corporation, which exercised a near monopoly on the concrete supply on Staten Island.
+Castellano handled Gambino interests in the "Concrete Club," a club of contractors selected by the Commission, the Mafia's ruling body, to handle contracts between $2 million and $15 million.
+In return, the contractors gave a two-percent kickback of the contract value to the Commission.
 Castellano also supervised Gambino control of Teamsters Union Local Chapter 282, which provided workers to pour concrete at all major building projects in New York and Long Island.

-In 1975, Castellano allegedly had Vito Borelli, his daughter's boyfriend, murdered because he heard Borelli had compared him to Frank Perdue, the owner and commercial spokesman for Perdue Farms.
+In 1975, Castellano allegedly ordered a hit on Vito Borelli, his daughter's boyfriend, over a rumor that Borelli had compared his appearance to Frank Perdue, the owner and commercial spokesman for Perdue Farms.
 In 2004, court documents revealed that Joseph Massino, a government witness and former boss of the Bonanno crime family, admitted to murdering Borelli as a favor to Castellano.